What is a Reamer?

 The angle of helix need not to be heavy to accomplish its purpose.
 It may be either left or right hand on straight reamers, but must always be left hand on taper reamers.

 Helical fluted reamers are mandatory for use in holes having keyways, splines, oil passages, or surfaces interrupted by a considerable number of cross holes.

 The usual line of reamers may be used in aluminum, but helical fluting is best for straight holes and spiral for tapered.
 When properly set up, a right-hand helix is ideal for straight holes, and remarkably smooth holes will result.

 Duplex taper reamers give excellent performance on precision work in this material.
 Extra care is needed to see that sufficient stock is left in the holes, otherwise burnishing will occur.

 The designer should keep all of these details in mind when planning for reaming in aluminum.

 Correcting Inaccurate Holes

-However, the desired results will not be obtained unless it is well guided and suitably supported – details that the designer should check.
+However, the desired results will not be achieved unless it is well guided and suitably supported – details that the designer must check.